 However, creativity would be severely hampered if there were no limitations on authors' rights.
 Imagine if a music reviewer could not quote lyrics or if the owner of a painting could not display the work in a museum.
 Such uses are permitted under a principle known as fair use.
-In these cases, the use may infringe, but the infringement is excused because the work is being used for a transformative purpose such as research, scholarship, criticism, or journalism.
+In these situations, the use of the work may infringe, but the infringement is excused because the work is being used for an important purpose such as research, scholarship, criticism, or journalism.

 In other words, fair use is intended to promote a benefit to the public by permitting the borrowing of portions of a work.
-Traditionally, this has meant the right to comment upon, criticize or parody copyrighted works.
+Traditionally, this has meant the right to comment upon, criticize, or parody copyrighted works.
 The application of fair use principles is also meant to incorporate and balance the right of free speech granted under the U.S. Constitution.

-Other examples were presented in the legislative history of the Copyright Act of 1976 including quotation of excerpts in a review or criticism for purposes of illustration or comment; use in a parody of some of the content of the work parodied; summary of an address or article, with brief quotations in a news report; reproduction by a teacher or student of a small part of a work to illustrate a lesson; or reproduction of a work in legislative or judicial proceedings or reports.
+Other examples were presented in the legislative history of the Copyright Act of 1976, including quotation of excerpts in a review or criticism for purposes of illustration or comment; use in a parody of some of the content of the work parodied; summary of an address or article, with brief quotations in a news report; reproduction by a teacher or student of a small part of a work to illustrate a lesson; or reproduction of a work in legislative or judicial proceedings or reports.

 Certain uses of copyrighted material are automatically classified as a fair use.
 The home videotaping of a television broadcast was determined to be a fair use by the U.S. Supreme Court in the case of Universal City Studios, Inc. v.
 Sony Corp. of America.
 However, the taping must be off the air and for personal use, not for commercial purposes.
 Similarly, the duplication of a work in a single copy is permitted as a service to the blind.